-Drawing In Three Easy Steps is a playful diversion from my RESIDUAL INK DRAWINGS series.
+Drawing In Three Easy Steps is a playful extension of my RESIDUAL INK DRAWINGS project.

 In this series, ink drawings are made by dipping marbles in reclaimed ink and then allowing them to roll over the surface of the paper.
 The marbles become a proxy to my hand while gravity and movement direct the outcome.